|Client||Hilti AG, Schaan|

 Tender documentation phase

-Both buildings have one floor below ground and three floors above ground.
-The buildings, which are mainly used for office purposes, have a high degree of flexibility in the floor plan in order to be able to periodically adapt the office layout to the latest needs.
-Taking this requirement into account, the load-bearing structures of both buildings have no vertical structural elements in the usable areas that restrict the use of the floor plans.
-In the above-ground floors used for office purposes, pillars are only placed along the facade and the inner courtyard, and shear walls are only found in the area of the two access cores.
+In order to ensure the greatest possible flexibility of use, the structure has no vertical structural elements in the area of the usable spaces that restrict the use of the floor plans.
+In the above-ground floors used for office purposes, columns are only placed along the facades and the inner courtyard.
+Wall plates are only found in the area of the two access cores.

 Large floor spans of up to 11.1 m in combination with large distances between columns along the floor edge result in correspondingly high support reactions.
 In order to avoid critical points with high punching shear stresses and to limit the slab edge deformations according to the requirements of the façade, the slabs were largely supported linearly via beams and edge girders.
 To limit the deflections of the long-span slabs, they were prestressed.

 The gravity-induced loads are transferred in a concentrated manner via a few vertical support elements.
 Due to the fair faced concrete requirements, the highly stressed columns were constructed using on-site concrete.
 The facade columns were connected to the edge beam in a stiff manner, resulting in a moderate framework effect.
 This reduces beam deflections, especially in the corner and edge areas.
 Due to the high loads, the columns were directed centrically down to the foundation.